ccrma/chugins/DbBox2D/README.md

 DbBox2D is a [ChucK](https://chuck.stanford.edu/) chugin built atop the [Box2D](https://box2d.org/) physics simulation engine.
 DbBox2D
-provides a chuck-binding to a subset of of the Box2D API for scene specification and simulation control.
+provides a chuck binding to a subset of of the Box2D API for scene specification and simulation control.

 The Big Idea is that you can use simulated physical effects to trigger